Pierre Yves Kéralum: Memorials

 Kéralum's memory is still honored by area Catholics.
 A life-size crucifixion scene, erected in 1920, marks the spot in Mercedes where his remains were originally interred before being transferred to San Antonio, Texas.
 The city of Roma has hosted an annual Kéralum festival, and in 2004 celebrated the 150th anniversary of the Oblates' arrival with a reenactment of the scene on horseback.
 A Knights of Columbus chapter and several streets and buildings in the region have been named for him.
 In 1995 the cathedral square in Brownsville was named for Kéralum.

 In 2003, Vatican officials visited the area and were impressed with the respect for Kéralum that had been passed down from the original ranching families.
 Rev. Roy Snipes of Our Lady of Guadalupe Catholic Church in Mission, Texas, presented the visitors with a recording of a corrido, or Mexican folk ballad, written in Kéralum's honor.
 A member of the Fernandez family from Toluca Ranch wrote a history which Snipes adapted into a play about Kéralum, which is performed once a year at La Lomita Chapel.
-In 2005, local Catholics were still campaigning to have him canonized, but could not attribute any miracles to him.
+The Missionary Oblates of Mary Immaculate, supported by Bp.
+Daniel Flores of the Diocese of Brownsville, are prayerfully promoting his causes to be declared a saint by our Catholic church.

 Author Paul Horgan wrote a fictionalized account of Kéralum's last days titled The Devil in the Desert (1952).